Volume 1 .... Number 13

 asked to wave at the top, so she turned and waved.

-The demonstrators sat on the grass singing and talking.
+The demonstrators sat on the grass singing

 After about half an hour, the police came and warned them